masciugo/genealogy/README.md

 ### current spouse option

-You can also consider current individual's consort providing the option `:current_spouse => true` which will make genealogy to keep track of the current spouse through the extra current_spouse association.
+You can also consider current individual's consort providing the option `current_spouse: true` which will make genealogy to keep track of the current spouse through the extra current_spouse association.
 The term 'spouse' here is really different from the spouse mentioned so far, which was intended to refer the individual with whom someone bred someone else. current_spouse association, for the moment, never comes into play while querying or building the genealogy on derived familiar relationships!
 In the future current_spouse association can be used to add/remove siblings/children in a more concise way.

 ### perform_validation option